TENS Units for Labor Pain

 By Eva Bild and Penny Simkin

-1. What is a TENS?
+1. What is TENS?
 TENS stands for Transcutaneous Nerve Stimulation.
 Using a handheld, battery-operated device, mild electrical impulses are transmitted through the skin to stimulate nerve fibers.
 TENS is a safe non-drug method of pain control for backache in labor.

 2. What is the purpose of TENS in labor?
 TENS is used in labor to reduce back pain while allowing the laboring woman freedom to move and walk.

-4. Does TENS work?
+4. Do TENS work?
 Research findings on TENS have shown that laboring women using the device use less pain medication than women using a “sham” TENS device.
-The majority of women surveyed in the National Birthday Trust Survey (Chamberlain et al, 1993) rated it as moderately or very helpful in relieving pain, and would use it again in a future labor.
+The majority of women surveyed in the National Birthday Trust Survey (Chamberlain et al, 1993) rated it as moderately or very helpful in relieving pain, and would use it again in future labor.
 A study that investigated the use of TENS for back pain in labor found that “Tens has a specific beneficial effect on pain localized in the back.”
 Another study also found relief of back pain with TENS.